 Bellmouth versus divorced downpipes is a whole other discussion but, for the most part, you won’t notice the difference.
 Look up different combos on YouTube to try and find the sound you like.

 Note that going completely cat-less could lead to over-boost, and no one wants that.
 I like to find used pieces from other members of the Subaru community to save money.

 Don’t forget – you get what you pay for with Subaru mods.
 And be mindful of your state-specific emissions regulations.

 Now that your car is tuned properly and sounds great, it’s time to start looking the part.

 Check the Internet for different wheel and tire combos you like for your car.
 There are plenty of wheel threads on forums like Nasioc.com or iwsti.com that offer examples of styles and sizes to help you pick.

 Familiarize yourself with proper wheel size and fitment and find the right width and offset that fits the style you’re looking for, whether you want a super-functional look or you’re a stance driver who has a sick vape rig.

 Again, sourcing a set of used wheels and tires can save you a big chunk of change.
 Oh, and please don’t refer to “wheels” as “rims.”
 Wheels are wheels, tires are tires and rims are technically the outer part of the wheel, unless you have 24″ chrome wheels from Xzibit.

-Everyone has their own version of this Top 5 list.
+Everyone has their own version of this list of Subaru mods.
 It’s your car, so do what you want.
 Remember that you get what you pay for.
 And research before you buy – there’s plenty of information on the forums.